siddhant094/My-SignLanguage/README.md

 ASL is a common sign language – though by far not the only one – for people who are d/Deaf or hard of hearing (deaf refers to the physical condition of deafness, while Deaf refers to belonging to the Deaf community). .
 ASL “entails five parameters: handshapes, palm orientation, location (space on the body, around the signer), movement and of course, facial expressions”

 Fact : About 15% of adults in America report hearing loss, and about 1 million use sign language to communicate.

-# Contribution Page

-“Every drop matters & drip fills the Ocean”
-Contribution of every member was important otherwise what this project is … it wouldn’t have been.

-Animesh Yadav    -> Documentaion
-Arnav Agrawal    -> Html & Css
-Arnav khare      -> JavaScript
-Siddhant Pandey  -> Html & Css

-And a lot of discussions at different moments in making ok this project which remains uncounted :).